XeTute/HANNA/README.md

 This will download, compile and execute the latest main.cpp found on this GitHub repo.

 # Other Notices
-Currently, only CPUs(std::thread support coming soon) are supported, but we're planning to add support for CUDA.
+Currently, only CPUs(std::async support coming soon) are supported, but we're planning to add support for CUDA.

-Performance-wise, we noticed that smaller models(less than ~1k params) will train significantly faster when being single-threaded.
-For models which are larger, it makes sense to train and inference using more than one thread, while keeping the amount of threads used less than the number of cores in your processor.

 # Star History
 <a href="https://star-history.com/#XeTute/ANNA&Date">